IgorVini25/TrueNews/README.md

 # Run Server
 $ yarn dev

-# You Can Acess The Project At http://localhost:3333
+# You Can test The Project At http://localhost:3333
 ```

 ### Technologies